-- 1.8 Standards and Audit Committee is responsible for: - approving the Council's Annual Statement of Accounts; - considering the Council's arrangements for corporate governance and risk management and approving the Annual Governance Statement;
+- 1.7 Standards and Audit Committee is responsible for: - Approving the Council's Annual Statement of Accounts.

-- all matters related to the appointment of the Council's External Auditor; - assessment against the CIPFA FM Code; - receiving, considering and commenting on reports issued by the External Auditor, including the External Auditor's annual audit plans, reports on the Financial Statements, annual audit letters, reports on specific matters, and written recommendations; - ensuring that there are effective relationships between External Audit and Internal Audit, inspection agencies and other relevant bodies, and that the value of audit is actively promoted; - receiving reports from the Council's Internal Auditor on the outcome of audit reviews and investigations and implementing recommendations, including the annual report of the Chief Internal Auditor; and - monitoring the effectiveness of the Council's Finance Procedure Rules, procurement policies and procedures and its strategies for counter fraud and corruption, declarations of interest, gifts and hospitality, whistleblowing and anti-money laundering.
+- Considering the Council's arrangements for corporate governance and risk management and approving the Annual Governance Statement. - All matters related to the appointment of the Council's external auditor. - Receiving, considering and commenting on reports issued by the External Auditor, including the External Auditor's Annual Audit Plans, Reports on the Financial Statements, Annual Audit Letters, reports on specific matters and written recommendations. - Ensuring that there are effective relationships between external and internal audit, inspection agencies and other relevant bodies, and that the value of the audit is actively promoted. - Receiving reports from the Council's Internal Auditor on the outcome of audit reviews and investigations and the implementation of recommendations, including the annual report of the Chief Internal Auditor. - Monitoring the effectiveness of the Council's Finance Procedure Rules, Procurement Policy and Procedures and other strategies for counter fraud and corruption, declarations of interest, gifts and hospitality, whistle blowing and anti-money laundering.